Pfern/ADER17/material/ADER17_practical.md

 Task: Produce Qualimap (outside Galaxy) and RSseQC (in Galaxy) reports for the alignments you generated with your complete datasets.
 Some RSeqQC reports may take some time, so take care to run only one at a time during the day in Galaxy (similar to the alignments).

+[ND: RSeQC needs Bed files: either downloaded from UCSC or transformed from GTF]

-[Show the graphs of RSeqQC and Qualimap with the real data? - bring BAM files, do NOT put the whole thing in git] [ND: Show rseQC graph of Chandra to show difference in potential RNA degradation; also try data from Guilgur] [ND: Show Gene Coverage difference between SmartSeq and the other method that only has in 3'] [ND: Show example plots of some IGC datasets, without showing the actual data!]
+[ND: Show the graphs of RSeqQC and Qualimap with the real data? - bring BAM files, do NOT put the whole thing in git] [ND: Show RseQC graph of Chandra to show difference in potential RNA degradation; also try data from Guilgur] [ND: Show Gene Coverage difference between SmartSeq and the other method that only has in 3'] [ND: Show example plots of some IGC datasets, without showing the actual data!]

 # Learning Outcome 7: Generate tables of counts using the alignment and a reference gene annotation

-## LO 7.1 - What is a reference gene annotation, versioning and where to obtain

-		Question: what is the GFF/GTF format?
-		Obtain genome GTF from Ensembl

 ## LO 7.2 - The process of generating gene counts from genome aligments

+The presence of DNA contaminant and immature RNA may influence counts.

+In the large mammalian genomes, it is common for gene models to overlap.

 			Question: what parameters we need to consider when counting?